They are forged not birthed, those little girls

 and blood until I am bone?
 And If I am bare, are you bare too?

 If my fragile bones should crack under the weight of

-my eyes.
 In this blindness there is warmth; we are born

 again, removed from the knowledge of the tempting fruit

 placed between our lips by that first serpent.